benjamin-heasly/pyramid/docs/psychopy-demo/README.md

 The `mouse_position` signal requires some extra handling and transformation from the raw CSV data.

 First, each cell in these CSV columns contains a *list* of sample data, not just a scalar.
-We can use the `unpack_lists` option to tell Pyramid to unpack the list elements and concatenate them with the list elements from other cells.
+The `unpack_lists` option tells Pyramid to unpack lists and take all the elements.

-We also transform the data from an event list into a sampled signal.
+We also transform the data from discrete tuples into a single sampled signal.
-This is because the raw data come in as explicit events of the `[time, x-position, y-position]`.
+The raw column data give us tuples of the form `(time, x_position, y_position)` which PsychoPy records once per frame.
-PsychoPy recordes these once per frame, but the frame timing is not guaranteed to be regular -- it's likely to have some jitter, and we may occasionally drop frames.
+But the frame timing is not guaranteed to be regular -- it's likely to have some jitter, and we may occasionally drop frames.
 Moreover, the times are only recoded when PsychoPy is waiting for a response.
 There are large gaps in the mouse data between trials.

+It's easier to think of mouse position as a continuos signal that tracks the x and y coordinates of the cursor.
-Pyramid's [SparseSignal](../../src/pyramid/neutral_zone/transformers/standard_transformers.py) transformer can take events like these and interpolate them to present a continuous, regularly-sampled signal.
+Pyramid's [SparseSignal](../../src/pyramid/neutral_zone/transformers/standard_transformers.py) can interpolate jittered or incomplete tuples like these and present them as one regularly-sampled signal.
-In this example:
+For `mouse_position`:
- - the interpolated `sample_frequency` is `60` Hz
+ - the interpolated `sample_frequency` is chosen as `60` Hz
- - `fill_with: null` means interpolate gaps linearly rather than filling with a placeholder
+ - `fill_with: null` means interpolate gaps linearly rather than filling gaps with a placeholder
  - the interpolated signal will have two channels with `channel_ids` `x` and `y`

 ## trials